Raphael-devlpr/Supplier-Management-System/README.md

 ## Create .env file
-Create a .env file to store your database credentials
+Create a .env file to store your database credentials...

 ```
 DB_HOST = localhost